2019 Panel Speakers

 Biography to follow.

-Partho Sanyal, Managing Director in Bank of America Merrill Lynch's Latin America Investment Banking Group, has approximately 19 years of investment and merchant banking experience at Bank of America Merrill Lynch and the International Finance Corporation (IFC) and has worked in over 25 countries.
-He joined the Firm in 2001 and has spent much of his time covering the broader infrastructure sector -- including power generation and distribution, water and wastewater, electric transmission, renewable energy and waste and environmental services.
+Partho Sanyal, Managing Director in Bank of America Merrill Lynch's Latin America Investment Banking Group, has approx 19 years of investment and merchant banking experience at Bank of America Merrill Lynch and the International Finance Corporation (IFC) and has worked in over 25 countries.
+He joined the Firm in 2001 and has spent much of his time covering the broader infrastructure sector - including power generation and distribution, water and wastewater, electric transmission, renewable energy and waste and environmental services.
 Since 2013, Partho assumed responsibility for covering the Utilities and Industrials sectors in Latin America.